thacherT1D/webdevstuff/Dev_Environment/Setup_Development_Environment.desc.md

 ![](https://i.imgur.com/h2qvEez.png)

-Welcome to Fish! :tropical_fish:
+Welcome to Fish! 🐠

 ### Improve the prompt

-The prompt is the visual cornerstone of any shell, so let's change it to be both functional and glamorous. :nail_care:
+The prompt is the visual cornerstone of any shell, so let's change it to be both functional and glamorous. 💅

 To download and install a better prompt, run the following command.